pulsarforge/pulsarforge-site/src/blogs/dao-onboarding-process-guide-smooth-as-silk.md

-# How to build a DAO onboarding process.
+# How to build a DAO onboarding process
 You usually start by running a set of questions to meditate about:

 Which is the vision of the DAO?